The Good People

-Nóra, bereft after the sudden death of her beloved husband, finds herself alone and caring for her young grandson Micheál.
-Micheál cannot speak and cannot walk and Nóra is desperate to know what is wrong with him.
+Ireland, 1825.
+Nóra, bereft after the sudden death of her husband, finds herself alone and caring for her young grandson Micheál.
+Micheál cannot speak or walk and Nóra is desperate to know what is wrong with him.
 What happened to the healthy, happy grandson she met when her daughter was still alive?

 As these three women are drawn together in the hope of restoring Micheál, their world of folklore and belief, of ritual and stories, tightens around them.
 It will lead them down a dangerous path, and force them to question everything they have ever known.

 'A starkly realised tale of love, grief and misconceived beliefs' – Sunday Times

 'An imaginative tour de force . . . exquisite' – Daily Mail

 Exceptional . . .
 The Good People is an even better novel than Burial Rites — a starkly realised tale of love, grief and misconceived beliefs